ReubenRed8/Path-Finding--Micromouse/README.md

     import pygame

 # Now you can:-
-  Clone the repo
+  1.Clone the repo.
-  Run it in any code editor(SublimeText Recommended).
+  2.Run it in any code editor(SublimeText Recommended).

-3.Build the project ( In case of Sublime Text it is CTRL+B )
+  3.Build the project ( In case of Sublime Text it is CTRL+B ).

-4.Use your mouse to place the starting point and ending point
+  4.Use your mouse to place the starting point and ending point.
   5.You can also place walls if you want.
   6.Press SPACE BAR for the algo to work and find you the shortest path.
   7.Press C to reset and go as many times you want.

 Reuben Raju
 18UCS056